KDE/documentation-docs-kdenlive-org/more_information/get_involved/rst_template.rst

 Code quality

 * 1 empty line between title or text paragraph
-* 2 empty lines after a :ref: or before a reference
+* 2 empty lines after a ``:ref:`` or before a reference

-After a command with .. next line must be indented by 3 blank spaces to make the below line is part of the command.
+After a command with ``..`` next line must be indented by 3 blank spaces to make the below line part of the command.
 The number of indent spaces must be always the same.

 .. figures: Only use figures
    :align: make it possible that you have text on the right site of the figure